We’ll try to point you towards good neighbourhoods, ranging from rural right into the heart of the city.

 Kanata, home to a large number of businesses.

-Kanata North has one of Ottawa’s fastest growing populations, growing by 30 percent between the censuses of 2006 and 2011, with a large number of new homes built.
+Kanata North population grewing by 12 percent between the censuses of 2011 and 2016, with a large number of new homes built.

 Crime rates are a little higher than West Carleton-March, but are still comfortably below Ottawa’s average.

-Kanata Research Park has 4 million square feet of commercial accommodation in 556 acres.
+KRP Properties, formerly Kanata Research Park, has 4 million square feet of commercial accommodation in 556 acres.

 Enterprises such as Bridgewater Systems Corp, CIBC World Markets Inc., Computer Science Canada Inc., Deloitte Touche, JDS Uniphase Inc., Nokia Products Ltd, Pfizer, and Tyco International Ltd have bases there.